 - have more social and behavorial problems

 Schools are at the center of many activities in the community, so it only makes sense to work with schools to provide groceries to children and their families right at the school.
-Currently Second Harvest has three school pantries in our service territory; serving 125 families each month.
-By June of 2019 we hope to grow that number to eight school pantries.
+Currently Second Harvest has eight school pantries in our service territory; serving 250 unique families each month.
 To learn more about starting your own school food pantry, download our School Pantry Program Toolkit.

 The School Pantry Program is one more example of Second Harvest Foodbank of Southern Wisconsin looking for new and innovative ways to help those families who struggle to make ends meet.